suchipi/nice-path/README.md

 #### `clone(): Path` (instance method of Path)

 The `clone` method makes a second Path object containing the same segments and separator as the target.

+Note that although the new Path has the same segments as the target Path, it doesn't use the same Array instance.

 #### `relativeTo(dir, options?): Path` (instance method of Path)